DUNE/ndlar_flow/README.md

     f['light/events/data'][ref[1]]

 You could loop over these references and load the rows of the dataset in that way, but it would be very slow.
-Luckily ``h5flow`` offers a helper function (``dereference``) to load references::
+Instead, ``h5flow`` offers a helper function (``dereference``) to load references::

     from h5flow.data import dereference